-Several district and local network roads in the region provide alternative routes for when the Bruce Highway is closed due to weather event or a crash.
-Although this provides some resilience to the network by moving traffic past the blockage, these roads are not designed for high traffic volumes and heavy vehicle movements.
+Several district and local network roads in the region such as Tin Can Bay Road - Cooloola Coast Road and Wide Bay Highway - Baulpe Woolooga Road, provide alternative routes for when the Bruce Highway is closed due to a weather event or crash.
+Although this provides some resilience to the network by moving traffic past the blockage, these routes are not designed for high traffic volumes and heavy vehicle movements.

 Closures can also affect the rail network.
 On several occasions, the North Coast line has been closed due to flooding.
 For example, Cyclone Oswald in 2013 resulted in the closure of the North Coast line within the Wide Bay Burnett Region.
-45 Closures along the North Coast line in other regions also affect rail operations in the Wide Bay Burnett region.
+Closures along the North Coast line in other regions also affect rail operations in the Wide Bay Burnett region.